implydata/druid-public/docs/content/ingestion-new/realtime-node.md

   ~ under the License.
   -->

+TODO(gianm): Fixup this page and link it in to the rest somehow

 <div class="note info">
 NOTE: Realtime processes are deprecated.
 Please use the <a href="../development/extensions-core/kafka-ingestion.html">Kafka Indexing Service</a> for stream pull use cases instead.
 </div>